 Contingency Definitions

 The most current SSWG Contingency Database will be used to create the contingency set for the RTP analysis.
 This database shall be supplemented by auto-inserting single element contingencies.
 All contingency categories P0-P7, as well as extreme events conditions, will be studied in the 2020 RTP.
 A detailed list of definitions can be found in Table 1 of NERC TPL-001-4.
+Due to air permit limitations, the loss of all give Permian Basin generators will be studied as a first level contingency in the P3 contingency analysis.

+The contingencies defined in ERCOT Planning Guide Section 4.1.1.2 will also be studied in the 2020 RTP with the proposed label in the following table:

+Table 3.1: Planning Guide Section 4.1.1.2 Contingencies